The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 Each line in the Dockerfile is a command.
 The FROM command specifies the base container image on which the new image will be built.
 The idea is that you start from an existing image, add or change some things, and you end up with a derived image.
 Images are referenced by a name and a tag, separated by a colon.
 The tag is used as a versioning mechanism, allowing a container image to provide more than one variant.
 The name of my chosen image is python, which is the official Docker image for Python.
 The tags for this image allow you to specify the interpreter version and base operating system.
 The slim tag selects a container image that has only the minimal packages required to run the Python interpreter.
 You can see what other tags are available for Python in the Python image repository.

-The COPY command transfers files from your machine to the container file system.
+The COPY command transfers files from your machine to the container's file system.
 This command takes two or more arguments, the source and destination files or directories.
 The source file(s) must be relative to the directory where the Dockerfile is located.
-The destination can be an absolute path, or a path relative to the directory that was set in a previous WORKDIR command.
-In this first COPY command, I'm copying the requirements.txt file to the microblog user's home directory in the container file system.
+The destination can be an absolute path, or a path that is relative to the current directory, which by default is the root of the container file system.
+In this first COPY command, I'm copying the requirements.txt file to the root directory in the container file system.

-Now that I have the requirements.txt file in the container, I can create a virtual environment, using the RUN command.
-First I create it, and then I install all the requirements in it.
+Now that I have the requirements.txt file in the container, I can install all the requirements in it.
 Because the requirements file contains only generic dependencies, I then explicitly install gunicorn, which I'm going to use as a web server.
-Alternatively, I could have added gunicorn to my requirements.txt file.
+Alternatively, I could have added the package to my requirements.txt file.

 The three COPY commands that follow install the application in the container, by copying the app package, the migrations directory with the database migrations, and the microblog.py and config.py scripts from the top-level directory.
 I'm also copying a new file, boot.sh that I will discuss below.